 In 2008, Jeanette selected roses as the theme for the beaded quilts.
 An even greater response of beadwork donations resulted in 20 beaded quilts containing 48 squares each.
 Chosen because they symbolize love, roses bloom under adversity and embrace the thorns of experience found in life's trials.
 A rose is not only a significantly symbolic flower, but also a hardy one.
 They thrive and bloom under harsh conditions, revealing their strength with beauty and fragrance like a gift that is enjoyed by all.
 Over $4,400 was raised from the 2008 beaded quilts project, totaling over $23,000 from the BAABC auction.

 The 2009 Bead-It-Forward Project includes nine quilts consisting of 100 one-inch squares from beadwork artists around the world.
 Hearts were the theme, with creative submissions including buttons and three-dimensional patterns.
 Over $14,000 was raised during the 2009 Bead and Button BAABC auction.
-View three of the and the artist that created each square.
+View three of the 2009 Bead-It-Forward beaded quilts and the artist that created each square.

 The 2010 theme embraces the steady and persevering nature of the turtle.
 A total of 622 turtle-themed squares were received for the 4th year of the project.
 Founder Jeanette Shanigan sewed the beaded squares into 6 beaded quilts made up of 100 squares each.
 The remaining 22 squares were used to embellish a pink Fire Mountain Gems tote bag.
 Each unique hand-beaded square depicting a turtle symbolizes the persistence needed in continuing breast cancer research.
 This year's quilt shows us that slow and steady is the way to win the race toward a cure for breast cancer.